 Namely, I went up in the picture shown below.
 The reason is that there is some path visible in the scree, but when you get there you will find yourself on ledges and realize that this is not the route.
 What you have to do is to go diagonally in the west direction.

-Later during the day, you will see a long line of people going up and the direction may look obvious, but trust me this is not so in the early morning.
+Later during the day, you will see a long line of people going up and the direction may look obvious, but trust me — this is not so in the early morning.

 So you will approach the summit ridge from the north-west side.
-This is just the opposite to the direction of Dibona hut, which means you have made a half-circle loop around the mountain.
+This is just the opposite to the direction of the Dibona hut, which means you have made a half-circle loop around the mountain.
 At one point, you will come to the place on the ridge where the previously mentioned ferrata route joins your route.

 My climb

 All in all, this was in 4 hours and 30 minutes, not so bad for the first mountain in the season.
-But do not ask me about my muscles the day later.
+But do not ask me about my muscles the day after.
 There were only two people on the summit, a father and a son, who passed me at some point below on the route.

-Note that below the summit, the third photo above, you can choose to follow the ridge or you can go to the right and approach the summit in an anti-clockwise loop.
+Note that below the summit, in the third photo above, you can choose to follow the ridge or you can go to the right and approach the summit in an anti-clockwise loop.
 I chose the latter, but it was a bit icy in the early morning and cold.
-It is better to follow that beautiful ridge, you might be in the sun all the time.
+It is better to follow that beautiful ridge; you might be in the sun all the time.

-On the summit, I had a period of clear views around, see the other two peaks from the Tofane group:
+On the summit, I had a period of clear views around.
+See the other two peaks from the Tofane group:

 But at some point clouds came.
 Here is one moment I captured just as I was about to go back.
 It was not warm on the summit at all, but as you see some would disagree:

-On the way back, the weather improved, see some details in the pictures below.
-The first picture shows the place where the ferrata route (coming from the left in the picture) joins the other normal route, this is at around 3027 m (9931 ft) of elevation.
+On the way back, the weather improved.
+See some details in the pictures below.
+The first picture shows the place where the ferrata route (coming from the left in the picture) joins the other normal route; this is at around 3027 m (9931 ft) of elevation.

 Equipment, supplies & accommodation

 I had my Salomon Quest Prime GTX boots, and I used the Osprey Stratos 24 pack which is perfect for such a day tour.
 I always carry all waterproof layers, plus gloves.
-I can tell you, I needed it two days later on my climb of Piz Boè.
+I can tell you, I needed them two days later on my climb of Piz Boè.

-I also use a pair of trekking poles, on this occasion I had a pair of Komperdell poles, but this is up to you.
+I also use a pair of trekking poles; on this occasion I had a pair of Komperdell poles, but this is up to you.
 It can be hard without sunglasses, so make sure you have them with you, plus a hat, and some sunscreen.

-The same holds for the food.
-You can have everything in the two huts, otherwise carry it in a daypack.
+The same holds for food.
+You can have everything in the two huts; otherwise carry it in a daypack.Orientation should never be a problem, except for the small episode mentioned previously.

 Accommodation: This is a popular area but there are many options to rent an apartment or you can choose any of the camping spots around.